Spotlight on Elizabeth Prescott

 Creating the Best Environment for Discovery

-Dr. Elizabeth Prescott, chief of staff for the Fred Hutch Director’s Office, facilitates information flow and decision-making through collaboration with both administrative and scientific partners throughout the Hutch.
+Dr. Elizabeth Prescott, vice president and chief of staff for the Fred Hutch Director’s Office, facilitates information flow and decision-making through collaboration with both administrative and scientific partners throughout Fred Hutch.
 She also participates in the development of strategies and processes to advance key initiatives.

 Prescott transitioned into a career in support of science following postdoctoral research in cellular neuroscience and a PhD in cell biology from University of California, San Francisco.
 She’s been in love with science since high school.